We feel that six key aspects of our program are what sets UPAP apart. This includes:

-Developed in 2017, our Master’s Project integrates our program mission by completing a Community-Based Master’s Project.
+Master’s Project: The Master's Project integrates our program mission by completing a Community-Based Project.
 During the didactic year, students work in small groups with a faculty mentor and community partner to complete a community assessment, develop a research question, and answer that question through completion of a paper and presentation of their findings in a poster session.
 Examples of communities we work with include: The Maliheh Free Clinic, Huntsman Cancer Institute, University Neuropsychiatric Institute, South Main Clinic and the Doctor’s Free Clinic.

 The concept of service through community engagement is integral to our mission and values at UPAP.
 Students participate in community engagement activities throughout the 27-month curriculum that fosters a greater understanding of underserved populations, social determinants of health, and the role that service plays in the practice of medicine.
 These activities underline our students’ obligation to society as caregivers.
 Examples of activities include: Farmworker Health Screenings and immunization clinics performed in the fields, the Salt Lake Community Action Program’s Care Fair, and diabetes screenings at the Urban Indian Center.
 We are proud of our student-run free clinics at Maliheh (established 2012) and Doctor’s Free Clinic (established 2018).
 These clinics have been created and administered exclusively by our students and provide another avenue for our students to care for uninsured patients within the Salt Lake and St. George communities.
 These clinics provide opportunities for near peer teaching and the co-training of first- and second-year students; they also develop interprofessional team work as our students work with nurse practitioner, medical, and pharmacy students.